-The cheapest beach town to live in the USA is Port Arthur, Texas.
+The cheapest beach town to live in is Port Arthur, Texas.
 This beautiful city is home to roughly 56,000 people and is best known for its ideal location along the Gulf of Mexico.
 Other notable features of Port Arthur include its many parks and recreational spaces, historical sites, and its extensive deepwater port, which is the largest in the Gulf.
 Popular local attractions in this area include the Sea Rim State Park, the Museum of the Gulf Coast, and the Gulf Coast Music and Crab Festival – all of which add to the area’s coastal charm.
-The cost to purchase a house in Port Arthur is approximately $90k, making this the most affordable beach town in the nation.
+The cost to purchase a house in Port Arthur is approximately $90k, making this the cheapest beach town in the US.

-Gulfport, Mississippi, is one of the cheapest beach towns along the Gulf Coast.
+Gulfport, Mississippi, is one of the cheapest beach towns to live in along the Gulf Coast.
 This city covers about 55.63 square miles and is home to 72,000 people, making it the second-largest city in Mississippi.
 Known for its high-volume gambling scene, ample fishing opportunities, and beautiful beaches, this city is a favorite for local entertainment.
 Additionally, those who visit and live in Gulfport will find top-tier attractions like Gulf Islands Waterpark, Lynn Meadows Discovery Center, Ship Island Excursions, and the Island View Casino Resort.
 With homes for sale in Gulfport averaging $176k, this city is another excellent choice for cost-effective beachfront living.

 New London, Connecticut, is a highly affordable beach town that is located on Long Island Sound’s north shore.
 Known for its rich maritime history, this city is home to the United States Coast Guard Academy, Custom House Maritime Museum, and National Coast Guard Museum, all of which provide ample insight into the city’s past.
 For those who prefer to live in the present, Ocean Beach Park is the most popular spot in the city for swimming, fishing, and picnicking.
 With New London real estate prices averaging $238k, this beach town is affordable and historically significant.